SovereignCloudStack/gx-credential-generator/README.md

         - https://gitlab.alpinelinux.org/alpine/aports/-/issues/9074
 ```

 By default, generator uses operating system values for VM Image as well.
-I.e. by default, VM Image and operating system have the same values for `copyrigthOwner`, `license` and `resourcePolicy`.
+I.e. by default, VM Image and operating system have the same values for `copyrigth owner`, `license` and `resourcePolicy`.
 Providers are able to change values for each VM image, individually.
 Therefore, the section `own images` in `cloud resources` exists.
 To set individual values for a specific VM image, add a new section, started by image's name (as defined in OpenStack cloud) to configuration file.
-The following example defines ìndividual values for `copyrigthOwner`, `license` and `resourcePolicy` for VM image called `AlmaLinux 8`.
+The following example defines ìndividual values for `copyrightOwner`, `license` and `resourcePolicy` for VM image called `AlmaLinux 8`.

 ```yaml
 cloud resources: